-You may change your PCP for any reason, at any time.
-Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP.
+You may change your PCP for any reason at any time.
+Also, it's possible that your PCP might leave our plan's network of providers and you would have to find a new PCP in our plan or you will pay more for covered services.

 To change your PCP, call Customer Service at the number on the back of this booklet before you set up an appointment with a new PCP.
 When you call, be sure to tell Customer Service if you are seeing specialists or currently getting other covered services that were coordinated by your PCP (such as home health services and durable medical equipment).
 They will check to see if the PCP you want to switch to is accepting new patients.
 Customer Service will change your membership record to show the name of your new PCP, let you know the effective date of your change request, and answer your questions about the change.